w3c/wot-usecases/USE-CASES/W3C-LBD-CG.md

   ]
 }
 ```
-One developer could also implement the previous SPARQL query within GraphQL web query language for obtaining similar JSON response objects (ToDo: GraphQL description and example in next patch):

 #### Automated Update of Fault Detection Rule based on Thing Description

-Another use case in smart buildings, which would greatly benefit from harmonised thing descriptions is related to the detection of unexpected behaviour and faults.
+Another related case in smart buildings, which would greatly benefit from harmonised thing descriptions is related to the detection of unexpected behaviour, errors and faults.
 An example for such a fault detection is the rule-based surveillance of sensor values.
-Again in the case of maintenance a sensor is replaced as described above.
-The respective sensor includes its operation range in its TD (see example below).
-There the operating range is specified using the [SOSA/SSN](https://www.w3.org/TR/vocab-ssn/) ontology.
+A generic rule is that the sensor values should be withing the operation range of the sensor.
+Again in the case of maintenance as described above a sensor is replaced.
+The respective sensor provides its operating range in its TD (see example below).
+There the operating range is specified using the [SOSA/SSN](https://www.w3.org/TR/vocab-ssn/) schema.

 ```json
 {